minhnguyen290304/Customer-Experience-Intelligence-From-Operational-Analytics-to-Intelligent-Automation/README.md

 The operational analytics layer transforms processed Ticket and SLA data into interactive Power BI dashboards that provide a comprehensive view of customer support performance.
 Rather than presenting isolated KPIs, the dashboards help managers monitor operational workload, SLA compliance, agent productivity, and service-level performance, enabling faster identification of operational bottlenecks and improvement opportunities.

-The analytical solution consists of three dashboard pages, each focusing on a different operational perspective while collectively providing a complete view of Customer Experience operations.
+The analytical solution consists of three dashboard pages, each focusing on a different operational perspective while collectively providing a complete view of Customer Support operations.

 ## 5.1.
 CX Operations Overview